aandriat/MIT-FCCee/README.md

 Molly Kaplan
 Andres Rios

-The current functionality of this repository is sample generation using whizard,pythia,and delphes for e+e- simulation
+The current functionality of this repository is sample generation using whizard,pythia,and delphes for e+e- simulation, histogram drawing, cross section and coupling uncertainties

 --SAMPLE GENERATION INSTRUCTIONS--